 It’s also a fantastic neighborhood for shopping, boasting the most popular retail street in Norway, Bogstadsveien street, which also leads straight to the beautiful Castle gardens.

-The Vestkanttorvet vintage market, the Bymuseet, and the Colosseum Kino are also places to visit while staying in Mahorstruen.
+The Vestkanttorvet vintage market, the Bymuseet, and the Colosseum Kino are well-worth places to visit while staying in Mahorstruen.

 Out in Oslo west, Majorstruen is also fantastic for nightlife which, combined with the great shopping, makes it a great location for a hen weekend or city break.